ashhadsheikh/ashhadsheikh.github.io/_posts/2020-06-20-grpc-and-protobuf-introduction.md

 ```

-Now run the below command for server to start listening for requests
+Run the below command for server to start listening for requests
 ```
 $ go run server/main.go
 ```